tecnalia-advancedmanufacturing-robotics/ros_pkg_gen/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/qsNkYGQBW8U/0.jpg"
 alt="ROS Package Generator demo" width="560" height="315" border="0" /></a>

+Note that the video is related to version `1.0.0`.
+It should be updated... soonish?

 **Publications**:
 If you use this work in an academic context, please cite the following publication(s):